djjd47130/JD-TMDB/README.md

 You are required to obtain your own [API key from TMDB](https://www.themoviedb.org/settings/api).

+## TMDB User Login

+While the TMDB API supports several authentication methods for users to login and access their favorites, ratings, etc, the current state of this library does not yet support user authentication.
+Currently, everything is supported anonymously, until the user login methods have been solidified.

 ## Delphi Wrapper

+The goal of this library is to have 3 layers of wrappers - Raw JSON API (`JD.TMDB.API.pas`), Interface Translation (`JD.TMDB.Intf.pas`), and Delphi Component (Future Plan).

 At the heart of this project is the unit `JD.TMDB.API.pas` which wraps the entire TMDB API.
 This is encapsulated in the `TTMDBAPI` component, which can be installed into your IDE.
 This provides raw access to all possible services / requests, and returns raw JSON data via `ISuperObject` or `ISuperArray`, parts of the `X-SuperObject` JSON library for Delphi.